gomo Video is now part of something bigger—Instilled LXP. Check it out!

 How video eLearning expands workforce knowledge

 Today’s best hosting and authoring tools allow learning professionals to create, record, hone and deliver video eLearning content quickly and easily, even if their technical expertise is limited.
 That’s great if you want to create talking head interviews with your subject matter experts or company executives.
 More than half of executives say they already share videos with colleagues on business networking sites on at least a weekly basis4.

 But it’s even better from the point of view of user-generated content.
 Your workforce comprises the people who really know how all aspects of your business works on a day-to-day basis.
-Being able to create a simple video via a webcam or an authoring tool that supports video gives them the opportunity to instantly share that knowledge.
+Being able to create a simple video via a webcam or a Learning Experience Platform or LXP gives them the opportunity to instantly share that knowledge.

 Peer-to-peer learning enables you to precisely identify knowledge gaps.
 It helps you to put the right people in the right positions to efficiently close those gaps and upskill colleagues and partners.
 It is also an excellent way to pool ideas, lessons and experience across different demographics.
 For example, highly experienced professionals who may have been with your organization for years can share their knowledge with new starters and graduates entering the workforce.

 For all the benefits video eLearning can potentially offer to L&D teams, it’s only as valuable as the user experience it provides.
 From a management perspective, make sure that your video eLearning is accessible in a shared video library that is easy to manage.

 With gomo video, this means access to a central repository.
 From there, you can add voice-overs, tags, automatic captions, automatic translations, timestamps and other important features to your eLearning videos.
 Learners, meanwhile, expect a slick experience when creating and accessing eLearning videos.
 It’s important to offer them the ability to browse and find content as easily and immediately as they would on platforms such as Netflix and Amazon.